 The museum has since grown to become a popular destination for locals and tourists.
 In 2016, the Hespeler community wanted to commend the work done by the private owner to save the post office and raised money to help restore the clock in the tower that every local had set their watches by for sixty years.

 The private owner retired in 2019 and the city of Cambridge purchased the building in the summer of 2020, securing the museum’s tenancy into the future.
-COVID-19 has temporarily closed the museum to the public, but exciting plans are in the works to make the museum more visitor friendly with better access, and more exhibitions space when it reopens.
+COVID-19 has temporarily closed the museum to the public, but exciting plans are in the works to make the museum more visitor friendly with better access, and more exhibition space when it reopens.

 View of the former Hespeler post office, when newly opened in 1929 (the clock tower was added in 1932.)
 Image courtesy of the City of Cambridge archives.